Hello and welcome

 to this week’s edition of Ireland’s Own

-We have all this for you to enjoy alongside regular favourites such as Cassidy Says, Stranger Than Fiction, What’s In A Name?, Dan Conway, Pete’s Pets.
-Marjorie’s Kitchen, Song Words, Classic Films – The Hunchback of Notre Dame, Reflective Perspective, Irish Folklore with Eugene Daly, Readers’ Memories, Classic US TV Favourites – Cowboy In Africa, Waterways of Ireland – Park Canal, Limerick, Lilt of Irish Laughter, Pen Friends, Irish Wildlife – Fin Whale plus much more.
+Also in this week’s issue you can read Cassidy Says, Stranger Than Fiction, What’s In A Name?, Dan Conway, Pete’s Pets, Marjorie’s Kitchen, Song Words, Classic Films – The Wooden Horse, Reflective Perspective, Irish Folklore with Eugene Daly, Readers’ Memories, Classic US TV Favourites – The Invisible Man, Waterways of Ireland – Park Canal, Limerick, Lilt of Irish Laughter, Pen Friends, Irish Wildlife – American Mink and more.

 I hope that you enjoy this week’s issue and I will look forward to catching up with you all again next week, all being well.